cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Contribute and extend RAI.rst.txt

 **What are is requirements**

-- To add a New Certificates , we need to create a json file inside a standard folder
+- To add a New Certificates , we need to create a json file inside a standard folder.

 **How to expand RAI using Certificates**

 - For certificates there are two key value pairs , first one meta and second one conditions.
-- Inside meta we need to give diplay name, description, tags and level
+- Inside meta we need to give diplay name, description, tags and level.
 - Inside condition we need to give operator and terms.

-**create a certificate and implement**
+**Create a certificate and implement**

 - Inside certificate folder, go to standard folder and their make a ``json file`` and fill all given parameters.